bahrus/trans-render/deprecated/README.md

 *trans-rendering* (TR) describes a methodical way of instantiating a template.
 It draws inspiration from the (least) popular features of XSLT.
 Like XSLT, TR performs transforms on elements by matching tests on elements.
 Whereas XSLT uses XPath for its tests, TR uses css path tests via the element.matches() and element.querySelectorAll() methods.
 Unlike XSLT, though, the transform is defined with JavaScript, adhering to JSON-like declarative constraints as much as possible.

-A subset of TR, also described below, is "Declarative trans-rendering" [DTR], which is pure, 100% declarative syntax.
+A subset of TR, also described below, is "declarative trans-rendering" [DTR], which is pure, 100% declarative syntax.

 It's designed to provide an alternative to the proposed [Template Instantiation proposal](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md), with the idea being that it could continue to supplement what that proposal includes if/when it lands in browsers.